sven-cork/django-bakery/TEST_VALIDATION.md

 ### JavaScript Validation
- JavaCript validation was carried out using [jshint](https://jshint.com/) [![JavaScript validation with jshint](assets/images/jshint.png)]
+ JavaCript validation was carried out using [jshint](https://jshint.com/).
+  [![JavaScript validation with jshint](assets/images/jshint.png)]

 ### Python Validation
-  Python testing was carried out with pep8 in GitPod IDE and [CI Python Linter](https://pep8ci.herokuapp.com/).
+  Python testing was carried out using pep8 in GitPod IDE and [CI Python Linter](https://pep8ci.herokuapp.com/).
   No errors reported however several notifications of lines being too long.
-From researching previous student project work it is my understanding that this does not indicate invalid code, however a preference of style.
+From researching previous student project work, it is my understanding that this does not indicate invalid code, however a preference of style.

   <details>
   <summary>Python Validation</summary>